 1.1- What's The Difference?

-This might reminds you of 12V vs 120V refrigerator (faroutride.com/fridge-guide)!
+This might remind you of 12V vs 120V refrigerator (faroutride.com/fridge-guide)!
 In both cases, it’s the 12V compressor that makes it so efficient.

 Nomadic Cooling Co.